PeaceUCR/SocketIO/README.md

 # how to use: npm install, npm start(make sure mongodb is running)

+**Socket IO with React is hard, where to put socket with redux?, sokcet may disconnect sometime, need reconnect for notification socket**

-Google Oauth 400 redirect_uri_mismatch Error
+**Google Oauth 400 redirect_uri_mismatch Error**

 please make sure the update the **Client ID** **Client Secret**